underscoreio/underscoreio/src/html/_posts/2015-02-20-compositional-music-composition.md

 ## Representing Music as Code

-Doodle is based on simple geometric primitives such as Squares, circles, and triangles.
+Doodle is based on simple geometric primitives such as squares, circles, and triangles.
 Its composition operations are spatial functions such as `beside`, `above`, and `below`.
 Let's look at the language Compose uses to represent music